dwf/rescued-scipy-wiki/SciPy2007/ShupeNotes3.rst

    Pybuffer structure [I can't really follow these slides]

    New C_API:
-   PyObject_CheckBuffer (make sure is present) PyObject_GetBuffer
+   PyObjectCheckBuffer (make sure is present) PyObjectGetBuffer
-   PyObject_ReleaseBuffer
+   PyObjectReleaseBuffer
-   PyBuffer_FromContiguous, ToContiguous
+   PyBufferFromContiguous, ToContiguous
-   PyObject_CopyData
+   PyObjectCopyData
-   PyBuffer_IsContiguous
+   PyBufferIsContiguous
-   PyBuffer_FillContiguousStrides
+   PyBufferFillContiguousStrides
-   PyBuffer_FillInfo
+   PyBufferFillInfo
-   PyMemoryView_Check
+   PyMemoryViewCheck
-   PyMemoryView_GetContiguous,FromObject, FromMemory
+   PyMemoryViewGetContiguous,FromObject, FromMemory

    If you have ideas, now is the time!
 Can get into Python 3.0.